 The work involves responsibility for taking and transcribing moderate to difficult verbatim accounts of testimony at grand jury proceedings.
-This is full performance level reporting of multi-person, grand jury hearings in which speakers do not adjust speech rates to the needs of the stenographer, nor is there opportunity to interrupt or repeat proceedings.
+This is full performance level reporting of multi-person, grand jury hearings.
 New York State Judiciary Law requires that the employee take an oath of confidentiality given the nature of the work.
 An employee in this class may supervise Court Stenographers (Grand Jury).
 General supervision is received from a senior member of the District Attorney's legal staff.
 Does related work as required.

 Takes verbatim records of moderate to difficult grand jury proceedings involving a number of active participants using a stenograph machine.

 Transcribes hearing notes using a computer aided transcription system following prescribed procedures concerning transcript form.

 Proofreads transcripts to note spelling, typing, and punctuation errors.

 May perform clerical and stenographic tasks directly related to hearing work, or at lineups, debriefings, etc.

 Good knowledge of speedwriting techniques with the use of a stenograph machine.

 Good knowledge of proper grammar, punctuation and spelling.

 Good knowledge of the meaning and use of specialized terms in proceedings recorded by the incumbent.